AidanRocke/Monte-Carlo-Hypothesis/README.md

 that prime encodings are algorithmically random implies that if you play the game long enough you won't make any profit whatsoever.
 Moreover, given that the prime numbers have a maximum entropy distribution if you play this game long enough you will eventually lose all your money.

-## Prizes:

-The best submission by a team or individual combining strong experimental and theoretical work, presented before the 3rd of November 2021, will be awarded a 150 cL Château Lafite-Rothschild Magnum from 2012 on the 24th of December 2021.

 ## References: